Loading ...

 furlough holiday accrual

-Holiday accrual for furloughed staff is a rather unexplored topic.
-Most company owners and managing directors struggle to get their heads around it.
-Due to novelty and swift mass shift towards the scheme, this is one of the grey areas that has not been fully explained to either employers or employees.
-In this article, we will be changing that.
-We seek to explore and help you understand all aspects of staff time off while furloughed, in simple terms.
+Holiday accrual for furloughed staff is a relatively unexplored topic.
+Many company owners and managing directors find it difficult to understand.
+Because of its novelty and the rapid shift towards this scheme, this is one of the grey areas that has not been fully clarified for either employers or employees.
+In this article, we will address that issue.
+We aim to explore and help you understand all aspects of staff time off while furloughed, in simple terms.

-Up until the COVID-19 pandemic, the very existence of the furlough scheme was long forgotten.
-Although barely a novelty, key principles of this approach, on a big part, were unknown to business owners as it has not been practised in decades.
-Also, the scheme has never once been implemented in such volumes throughout its history.
-A combination of these factors led to many questions both employers and employees have.
+Until the COVID-19 pandemic, the existence of the furlough scheme was largely forgotten.
+Although not entirely new, the key principles of this approach were, for the most part, unknown to business owners since it had not been practised in decades.
+Furthermore, the scheme has never been implemented in such volumes throughout its history.
+This combination of factors has led to many questions from both employers and employees.

 Paid annual leave is one of the topics causing the most confusion.
-Since furloughed workers are not carrying out their direct duties, it is assumed they should not be entitled to holiday pay.
-However, this is not true.
-The same confusion arises on the topic of bank holidays and holiday accrual arises.
-So, we would like to debunk all of it in one place to alleviate any misconceptions.
+Since furloughed workers are not performing their direct duties, it is assumed they should not be entitled to holiday pay.
+However, this is not accurate.
+The same confusion arises regarding bank holidays and holiday accrual.
+Therefore, we would like to clarify all of this in one place to alleviate any misconceptions.

 Furloughed Staff and Holiday Entitlement

-To put it shortly, the furloughed staff is still eligible for minimum holiday entitlement, which is 5.6 weeks (28 days) a year.
-In fact, an employer also reserves the full right of requiring the workers to use their entitlement while they’re furloughed.
-But not without a prior warning.
+In short, furloughed staff remain eligible for the minimum holiday entitlement of 5.6 weeks (28 days) per year.
+Moreover, employers reserve the right to require workers to use their entitlement while furloughed, but not without prior notice.

-However, one factor often gets overlooked thus we want to emphasize it.
-If a furloughed employee takes time off while furlough, their holiday pay will still be the 100% rate of what they were earning prior to furlough.
-Even if they’re currently receiving 80% of their normal earnings.
+However, one factor often gets overlooked, so we want to emphasise it.
+If a furloughed employee takes time off while on furlough, their holiday pay will still be at the 100% rate of what they were earning prior to the furlough, even if they’re currently receiving 80% of their normal earnings.

 Can a Furloughed Worker Make Holiday Requests?

-Short answer - yes.
-Employees are able to take holidays without it disrupting their furlough status.
-Notice requirements with regard to taking leave and refusing a request for leave still apply.
-The government suggests that companies should talk to their teams and explain reasons for wanting them to take leave before asking them to do so.
+In short, yes.
+Employees can take holidays without affecting their furlough status.
+Notice requirements regarding taking leave and denying a leave request still apply.
+The government recommends that companies discuss with their teams and clarify the reasons for requesting leave before doing so.

-If you require a furloughed employee to take holiday, you should first consider whether there are any restrictions in place.
-There should be no preventions to them from relaxing, resting and enjoying the time off.
-For instance, if they need to socially distance themselves or are self-isolating you should not enforce the time off.
+If you require a furloughed employee to take holiday, consider whether any restrictions are in place.
+There should be no barriers to their relaxation, rest, and enjoyment of time off.
+For instance, if they need to socially distance or are self-isolating, you should not enforce the time off.

 Holiday Accruiment on Furlough

-A furloughed employee continues accruing holiday entitlement as normal.
-The key change is that the employer can require the staff to use their entitlement.
-Although a prior notice equal to double the length of the holiday time they want to be used is required.
+A furloughed employee continues to accrue holiday entitlement as usual.
+The key change is that the employer can require staff to use their entitlement.
+However, prior notice equal to twice the length of the holiday time to be used is required.

 What About Bank Holidays?

-If a furloughed employee is off work over a bank holiday day that they would have typically worked, there is no change.
-However, things are different if the employee would have usually had a bank holiday off work.
+If a furloughed employee is off work on a bank holiday that they would typically have worked, there is no change.
+However, the situation is different if the employee would normally have a bank holiday off.
 In this case, there are two options.

 Bank Holiday as Annual Leave

-An employee can still request to have the bank holiday day off as part of their holiday entitlement.
-This means that they would be paid the correct holiday pay if they have not exceeded their paid time off.
-However, like any other holiday request, a bank holiday day off should be requested in advance.
+An employee can still request to take the bank holiday off as part of their holiday entitlement.
+This means they would receive the appropriate holiday pay if they have not exceeded their paid time off.
+However, like any other holiday request, a bank holiday off should be requested in advance.

-As an employer, you also reserve the right to decline the request.
-The rules regarding holiday entitlement and holiday request rejection don’t change if the worker is furloughed.
-In other words, you would still be expected to provide a good reason for denial.
-This is not necessary but is known to be the best practice.
+As an employer, you also have the right to decline the request.
+The rules regarding holiday entitlement and rejection of holiday requests do not change if the worker is furloughed.
+In other words, you are still expected to provide a valid reason for denial.
+While this is not mandatory, it is considered best practice.

 Deferring the Bank Holiday

-If you decide that the day isn’t treated as annual leave, the employee must still get the day of annual leave they would have had in normal circumstances.
-The holiday can be pushed back to a later date, but the worker is entitled to their full holiday allowance.
+If you determine that the day isn’t classified as annual leave, the employee must still receive the day of annual leave they would have had under normal circumstances.
+The holiday can be rescheduled to a later date, but the worker is entitled to their full holiday allowance.

-Again, this goes back to the law of minimum holiday entitlement many employers underestimate the importance of.
-As we have previously discussed, not having sufficient time off can lead staff to burnout and lesser productivity.
-In furlough settings, this is likely to cause big legal issues.
+Again, this relates to the law of minimum holiday entitlement, which many employers underestimate the importance of.
+As we have previously discussed, insufficient time off can lead to staff burnout and reduced productivity.
+In furlough situations, this is likely to cause significant legal issues.

 Holiday Pay on Furlough

-You shouldn’t automatically pay an employee on holiday the rate they’re receiving whilst they are furloughed.
-Unless you’ve agreed to not reduce the employee’s pay when they are not working.
+You shouldn’t automatically pay an employee on holiday the same rate they receive while furloughed, unless you’ve agreed not to reduce their pay when they are not working.

-If one of your furloughed employees takes time off, then you’ll need to work out the correct holiday pay in accordance with current guidelines – view them here.
-Where the calculated rate is above the pay the employee is receiving while furloughed, you’ll need to make up the difference.
-However, because taking leave doesn’t interrupt the furlough, you can still claim the 80% grant to cover most of the holiday pay.
+If one of your furloughed employees takes time off, you’ll need to calculate the correct holiday pay according to current guidelines – view them here.
+If the calculated rate exceeds the pay the employee receives while furloughed, you’ll need to cover the difference.
+However, since taking leave does not interrupt the furlough, you can still claim the 80% grant to cover most of the holiday pay.

 Seamless Holiday Management

-As you can see, the furlough scheme has introduced a plethora of new nuances when it comes to furloughed staff holiday accrual, pay and rules for handling it all.
-While this certainly looks complicated, there are ways of staying on top of things without sacrificing time to figure it out.
+As you can see, the furlough scheme has introduced a multitude of new nuances regarding furloughed staff's holiday accrual, pay, and rules for managing it all.
+Although this may seem complicated, there are ways to stay organised without spending excessive time figuring it out.

-One of them would be employing a holiday management system.
-We have one integrated within our project solution, and while it has wide capacities, here are the top features:
+One option is to use a holiday management system.
+We have one integrated within our project solution, and while it has extensive capabilities, here are the top features:

-• Online time-off bookings – book and approve leave from your desk or on the move from a mobile device
+• Online time-off bookings – easily book and approve leave from your desk or on the go using a mobile device;

-• Team calendars – manage projects more effectively with live views of booked leave
+• Team calendars – manage projects more effectively with live views of scheduled leave;

-• Manage balances and carryover – check allowances and set rules for carryover holiday days
+• Manage balances and carryover – review allowances and establish guidelines for unused holiday days;

-• Timesheet integration – automatically integrate booked holidays and absences with the timesheets module
+• Timesheet integration – automatically incorporate recorded holidays and absences with the timesheets module;

-• Shutdown – set mandatory leave when the office shuts down, for instance over Christmas.
+• Shutdown – establish mandatory leave when the office closes, such as during Christmas.

 Summary

-While the government has gone to great lengths to introduce a previously rare furlough scheme and adapt it to modern days the extensive explanation proved to be more confusing than informative.
-Despite a wordy detailing of holiday policies, the key message is simple.
-The furlough scheme does not change the law regarding minimum holiday entitlement.
+While the government has made significant efforts to introduce a previously rare furlough scheme and adapt it for modern times, the extensive explanation turned out to be more confusing than informative.
+Despite a lengthy description of holiday policies, the key message remains simple: the furlough scheme does not alter the law regarding minimum holiday entitlement.

-If there are still aspects of holiday accrual, time-off request rejection or general annual leave management for furloughed staff that remain unclear to you - get in touch.
-We are happy to add clarity.
+If there are still aspects of holiday accrual, time-off request denial, or general annual leave management for furloughed staff that remain unclear to you, please get in touch.
+We are happy to provide clarity.

 Free trial